 While any one of us could be the next cyber-scam victim, cybercriminals have a soft spot for one demographic group over all the rest: senior citizens.

-In recognition of Elder Abuse Awareness Month, this blog is intended to draw attention to the the most common scams targeting senior citizens, while offering practical methods for prevention, detection, and response.
+This blog is intended to draw attention to the most common scams targeting senior citizens, while offering practical methods for prevention, detection, and response.

 There are a number of reasons why seniors make an attractive target for cybercriminals.